tsmit317/FlaskWebScraper/README.md

 ### Motivation

 My initial goal was to learn more about web frameworks, specifically Flask or Django.
-I thought displaying all NC ski conditions on one page rather than having to check each website individually would be different, and I was curious of what that would look like.
+I thought displaying all NC ski conditions on one page rather than having to check each website individually would be different, and I was curious to see what it would look like.
 I ended up choosing Flask over Django due to the website's intended simplicity.

 ### Current Issues